zetavg/chromium-website/site/chromium-os/developer-library/guides/development/sandboxing/index.md

 You don't normally need both Seccomp and SELinux but for very security-sensitive workloads this can be required.

+### Note on SELinux support

+SELinux should be used exclusively when other sandboxing approaches are not feasible.
+Examples of this include:

+*   Services that need to run as root or with `CAP_SYS_ADMIN`, or
+*   Services that require privileged access to the filesystem:
+    *   Writing to root-owned files or directories, or
+    *   Mounting paths where existing sandboxing tools cannot restrict mount paths.

 ## Best practices for writing secure system services

 Just remember that code has bugs, and these bugs can be used to take control